top of page

 Anti-Money Laundering

-The Money Laundering Regulations (MLRs), combined with strict KYC procedures, form a robust shield against financial crimes, mandating firms to verify client identities and report suspicious activities.
+The Money Laundering Regulations (MLRs), including terrorist financing, combined with strict KYC procedures, form a robust shield against financial crimes, mandating firms to verify client identities, implement transaction monitoring processes to detect and prevent illicit financial activities, and report suspicious activities.

 Evolution of PSD2 and Open Banking Timeline